Food Assistance During the Federal Shutdown

 Free Meals

-Programs offered by churches, restaurants and other organizations that provide meals in a central location for people who lack the resources needed to buy and prepare food.
+During the federal shutdown, programs offered by churches, restaurants and other organizations provide meals in a central location for people who lack the resources needed to buy and prepare food.
 The food may be distributed to people who line up for the meal or may be served to people seated in a dining hall setting, and participants rarely need to establish eligibility for the service.

 Senior Meals